-Secured cards are not meant to be flashy and rewarding; they are designed with the sole purpose of helping you build credit.
-The Capital One Secured Mastercard is a perfect example of a card like that.
+Secured cards aren’t meant to be flashy and rewarding; they’re designed with the sole purpose of helping you build credit.
+The Capital One® Secured Mastercard® is a perfect example of a card like that.

 There are no rewards, and for the most part it only comes with basic benefits.
 It’s meant to help build your credit, reporting your card activity to the credit bureaus so you can establish a positive history.